 Facility-wide Positive Behavioral Interventions and Supports (PBIS) is a proactive approach to establishing the evidence-based behavioral interventions and social culture needed for success for youth in secure facilities.
-PBIS, a systematic framework, utilizes a data-driven decision-making framework to improve facility climate and culture, including a range of systemic and individualized strategies to reinforce desired behaviors and diminish reoccurrence of problem behaviors in order to achieve improved academic, emotional, and social outcomes, including those with the most complex and intensive behavioral needs.
+PBIS, a systematic framework, utilizes a data-driven decision-making framework to improve facility climate and culture, including a range of systemic and individualized strategies to reinforce desired behaviors and diminish the reoccurrence of problem behaviors to achieve improved academic, emotional, and social outcomes, including those with the most complex and intensive behavioral needs.
 OBHS staff members work closely with facility staff and expert PBIS consultants to support PBIS programming in all DJJ secure facilities.

-The framework of PBIS empowers the DJJ Managing Teams within our facilities to identify the needs of all youth, match the level of support to the severity of the need, and then assess the youths' responses to the intervention.
+The framework of PBIS empowers the DJJ Managing Teams within our facilities to identify the needs of all youth, match the level of support to the severity of the condition, and then assess the youths' responses to the intervention.

 PBIS Program Plan

 - Mission statement

 - Expectations and acronyms (Mascot)

 - Supporting materials (data collection checklists, youth handbook, brochure, etc.)